androxim/closedloop/README.md

 ==== hardware requirements ====

-for performing an actual stimulation National Instruments DAQ-card 6229/6343 and neuroConn DC-STIMULATOR PLUS
+for performing an actual stimulation

+ - National Instruments DAQ-card 6229/6343
+ - neuroConn DC-STIMULATOR PLUS

 are requiered, for an overview of the system and its configuration see file systemconfig.pdf

 ==== software dependencies ====

-BCI2000 should be installed and configured for data acquisition from EEG amplifier and data transmission
+ - BCI2000 should be installed and configured for data acquisition from EEG amplifier and data transmission

 through TCP/IP protocol (for configuration with a BrainProducts amplifier use file rdaparm.prm)

 https://www.bci2000.org/mediawiki/index.php/BCI2000_Binaries

-National Instruments software and drivers should be installed
+ - National Instruments software and drivers should be installed

 www.ni.com/en-us/support/downloads.html